LabibaFida/qa-playwright-practice/docs/05-record-and-play-script.md

 # Example: Recording a Script

-Suppose you open https://demoblaze.com/, click on a product, and add it to the cart.
+Suppose you open https://demoblaze.com/, click on login, and enter details like username and password and click on login button after that click on logout button.
 Codegen will generate something like this:

 ```javascript